 Specifies the display text, text style, font style, and alignment of the banner.

 The format of the configuration file is updated starting from 1.10.
-The previous version of config.xml is forward-compatible, however, it is no longer maintained and updated with product release.
+The previous version of config.xml is forward compatible; however, it is no longer maintained and updated with product releases.